 For one, walking with a huge zoom lens in most cities will attract attention – the wrong kind, so to speak.
 Also, some passersby won’t take it lightly to have a huge zoom lens pointed to their face.

 Instead, go for a decent wide-angle prime lens as they are easier to use, hence you won’t experience any significant issue.
-These types of lenses are relatively smaller, and look more savvy and less menacing than ordinary zoom lenses.
+These types of lenses are relatively smaller and look savvier and less menacing than ordinary zoom lenses.
 Additionally, prime wide-angle lenses allow you to capture your subjects discreetly, without having to point the camera at them.

 2. Best Camera Settings